emaldona/listerforall/README.md

 Currently doesn't work.

 Using make:
 This currently works on Fedora and Debian.
-For debian you need to install cmake from the testing repo as the one installed by default is an older version than the one required.
-Other packages may be needed from testing as well.
 It also works on openSUSE Tumbleweed where some manual adjustments are needed when building against system-installed JSS.
 For the needed changes see the adjustements4openSUSE.txt file in this directory.